roots/bedrock/README.md

 1. Be sure the hosts record for your project has been added to the efeqdev/bedrock repository hosts file.
 See instructions [here](https://docs.google.com/a/efeqdev.com/document/d/162i2Yc_XLP5eFkvawyhS0_v8kBL42l50ljVzMEYZuIo/edit?usp=sharing) if you are setting up a brand new project.
 2. Download this repository: `git clone git@github.com:efeqdev/bedrock.git`
 3. Sync hosts files: `sudo /your/local/path/to/this/folder/hosts.sh`
+4. Pull database dump: `grunt process_dumps`
+5. Install packages: `composer install`
-4. Add the Vagrant box: `vagrant box add efeqdev/vagrant-ubuntu-14.04`
+6. Add the Vagrant box: `vagrant box add efeqdev/wp-ubuntu-14.04`
-5. Start Vagrant and provision the box: `vagrant up`
+7. Start Vagrant and provision the box: `vagrant up`
-6. Check out http://yourprojectname.dev to confirm the site is up.
+8. Check out http://yourprojectname.dev to confirm the site is up.
-7. Log in to PHPMyAdmin at http://192.168.33.10/phpmyadmin (Username: wp_db_u Password: password)
+9. Log in to PHPMyAdmin at http://192.168.33.10/phpmyadmin (Username: wp_db_u Password: password)

 See Commands section for more detailed explanation of available tasks.